sgtdi/vai/README.md

-**`Vai` is the only hot reload system for Go that integrates its own file watcher directly, eliminating external dependencies.
+**`Vai` (Italian for "Go!" — literally telling your Go code to *go*) is the only hot reload system for Go that integrates its own file watcher directly, eliminating external dependencies.
 This streamlined, self-contained design means a shorter and clearer chain of responsibility, making bug tracking and resolution significantly more efficient.**

 # vai: Hot reload Go apps and projects